Best Job Management Software for Australian Plumbers (2026)

 The hidden cost of the "five apps" approach

-Worse, the gaps between those apps are exactly where jobs leak: the lead your scheduling app captured never triggered a follow-up in your email tool, because they don't talk.
-You've paid five times over for a system that still lets work fall through the cracks.
+The gaps between those apps are where jobs leak.
+The lead your scheduling app captured never triggered a follow-up in your email tool, because the two don't talk.
+You've paid five times over for a system that still drops work.

-For a typical Australian service business, that patched-together stack adds up to real money.
-Rather than quote generic "software costs" here, it's worth running your own numbers — you can price your current stack against one platform using the IgniteOS cost calculator, which for many trades businesses lands around $18,000 a year once every tool is counted.
+"But surely a few apps are cheaper than one big platform?"
+Run your own numbers.
+Price your current stack against one platform with the IgniteOS cost calculator, which for many trades businesses lands around $18,000 a year once every tool is counted.

-The better question isn't "which cheap app should I buy?"
-It's "what's the total cost — in dollars and in missed jobs — of running my business across disconnected tools?"
+The real question isn't "which cheap app do I buy?"
+It's "what's the total cost, in dollars and in missed jobs, of running my business across disconnected tools?"
+We run that maths in all-in-one platform vs six separate subscriptions.

 How IgniteOS does this for you